-Most of our students are honest and want to avoid making assessment offences.
+Most of our students are honest and want to avoid committing assessment offences.
 We have a variety of resources, advice and guidance available to help make sure you can develop good academic skills.
-We will make sure that we make available consistent statements about what we expect in this document, and in student handbooks and module guides.
-You will be able to do tutorials on being honest in your work from the library and other central support services and faculties, and you will be able to test your written work for plagiarism using ‘Turnitin®UK’ (a software package that detects plagiarism).
+We will make sure that we make available consistent statements about what we expect.
+You will be able to do tutorials on being honest in your work from the library and other support services and faculties, and you will be able to test your written work for plagiarism using ‘Turnitin®UK’ (a software package that detects plagiarism).

 You will be able to use ‘Turnitin®UK’, a special software package which is used to detect plagiarism.
 Turnitin®UK will produce a report which clearly shows if passages in your work have been taken from somewhere else.
 You may talk about this with your personal tutor to see where you may need to improve your academic practice.
 We will not see these formative Turnitin®UK reports as assessment offences.

 If you are not sure whether the way you are working meets our requirements, you should talk to your personal tutor, module tutor or other member of academic staff.
 They will be able to help you and tell you about other resources which will help you develop your academic skills.